 Similar behavior can be found if the topography and potential vorticity vary continuously (Hughes 1985a, 1986a and 1987).
-If the coastline is aligned with the y^ -axis (north and south) then the cross-shelf (x^) structure of a homogeneous flow is governed by where ψ^ is the transport stream function ($v^d^ = \partial \psi^/\partial x^$) and the full depth d^ is determined by the specified bottom topography.
+If the coastline is aligned with the y^ -axis (north and south) then the cross-shelf (x^) structure of a homogeneous flow is governed by just the barotropic potential vorticity equation for a gradually varying flow.
+Here ψ^ is the transport stream function $(v d^ = \partial \psi / \partial x^)$ and the full depth d^ is determined by the specified bottom topography.
 The solution procedure for the second order equations is to choose a potential vorticity distribution $q^(\psi^)$ and assign a particular value of ψ^ to the coastline.
-A value of $\partial \psi^/\partial x^$ at the coast is then guessed and (6.2.16) is integrated in positive x^ until v^ vanishes.
-The corresponding value of x^ is then considered the offshore edge of the current and fluid further offshore is assumed to be at rest.
-A series of similar calculations with different coastal values of $\partial \psi^/\partial x^$ yields a family of solutions with different widths and different transports.
+A value of $\partial \psi / \partial x^$ at the coast is then guessed and (6.2.16) is integrated in positive x^ until v^ vanishes.
+The corresponding value of x^ is then considered as the offshelf edge of the current and the fluid beyond is assumed to be at rest.
+A series of similar calculations with different coastal values of $\partial \psi / \partial x^$ yields a family of solutions with different widths and different transports.
 However, it is possible to find two or more solutions with the same volume transport.
 Hughes has shown how pairs of solutions with the same transport may be identified as conjugate states having the same transport and energy (see Exercise 7).